Developer Docs

 • attributes - an array of HTML attributes;

-• fields - an array of field parameters;
+• fields - an array of parameters;

 • button - submit button's parameters.